runtimeverification/rv-predict/docs/src/docs/quickstart.rst

           --offline          Run prediction offline

-          --log              Record execution in given directory (no prediction)
+          --log              Log execution trace without running prediction

-          --predict          Run prediction on logs from given directory
+          --predict          Run prediction on logs from the given directory

+          --dir-name         The name of the base directory where RV-Predict creates log directories
+                             Default:

           --include          Comma separated list of packages to include